polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 ```

 By default, all unsigned transactions are treated as invalid transactions.
 You need to add the
-following code piece in `offchain_pallet.rs` to explicitly allow some on-chain functions to be called
+following code piece in `offchain_pallet.rs` to explicitly allow some on-chain functions to call
-with unsigned transaction.
+unsigned transactions.

 **runtime/src/offchain_pallet.rs**